sullivtr/terraform-provider-graphql/docsite/docs/provider.md

 title: Provider Setup
 ---

+## Synopsis
->This plugin provides a powerful way to automate GraphQL api resources using terraform.
+This plugin provides a powerful way to automate GraphQL API resources using terraform.

 ## Provider Installation